9ucc1/coffeeshop-client/README.md

 the server for this project can be found [here](https://github.com/9ucc1/coffeeshop-server)

+ideas:
+frontend: customize coffee drinks to order. they will have your name on it

+backend:

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).